tensorflow/tensorflow/tensorflow/lite/g3doc/microcontrollers/index.md

 ## Supported platforms

 TensorFlow Lite for Microcontrollers is written in C++ 11 and requires a 32-bit platform.
-It has been test extensively with many processors based on the [Arm Cortex-M Series](https://developer.arm.com/ip-products/processors/cortex-m) architecture, and has been ported to other architectures including [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview).
+It has been tested extensively with many processors based on the [Arm Cortex-M Series](https://developer.arm.com/ip-products/processors/cortex-m) architecture, and has been ported to other architectures including [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview).